"How do you extract audio from a video? Because the nutting video I just sent sounds even better than it looks"-@knackeredslag on Twitter

 Step 6.
 Choose AAC, MP3, AIFF, or WAV as the file format.
 Press Next to start to extract audio from video on Mac.

 How to Extract Audio from Video Online

 Assuming that the original video has a small size, the network connection is stable and fast, and you don't mind the quality loss, then we suggest you extract audio from video online by using Clideo, Kapwing, or other browser-based apps.
-Below we just show you how to extract audio from video with Kapwing because the steps to do so with different online tools are almost the same.
+Below we will just show you how to extract audio from video with Kapwing, because the steps to take for many other online tools are almost the same.

 Step 1.
 Open the homepage of Kapwing.
 Hit Start editing.

 Step 2.
 Click on Add Media.
 Press Click to upload.
 Next, select the original video to import to the online video audio extractor.